 Wetherby Bridge is a scheduled Ancient Monument and Grade II-listed bridge over the River Wharfe dating from the 13th century.
 The bridge connects Micklethwaite on the South bank to the town centre on the North.
 It formerly carried the A1 Great North Road but now carries the A661 Boston Road leading to Boston Spa and the south.

 The bridge has 13th-century origins.
 It was rebuilt in the 17th century and widened twice, first in 1773 and again in 1826 to a design by Bernard Hartley.
-The first arches are still to be seen under the bridge as can be seen in the first picture above.
+The first arches are still to be seen under the bridge as can be seen below.
 Originally a hump-back bridge, upon widening in 1773, the road either side was raised to aid horses pulling heavy carts.
 The line of the humpback can still be seen when viewed from upstream.

 The bridge was an important logistical link for the coalfields of Garforth and Kippax to the South of the town and settlements North of the Wharfe.
 Coal wagons caused the road surface to deteriorate while the fast rising nature of the Wharfe exacerbated structural problems.
 In more modern times the only damage has been due to speeding vehicles misjudging the corner of the road.